MaximeKjaer/kjaer.io/_posts/2018-09-18-distributed-algorithms.md

 Termination and integrity together imply that every correct process decides exactly once.
 Validity ensures that the consensus may not invent a value by itself.
 Agreement is the main feature of consensus, that every two correct processes decide on the same value.

 When we have uniform agreement (UC2), we want no processes to decide differently, no matter if they are faulty or correct.
 In this case, we talk about *uniform consensus*.

-Todo: write about consensus and fairness, does it violate validity?

 We can build consensus using total order broadcast, which is described above.
 But total broadcast can be built with consensus.
 It turns out that **consensus and total order broadcast are equivalent problems in a system with reliable channels**.